-en_CTE7 - Programming capacity of services and telematic applications, in network and distributed.
+en_CTE7 - Ability of programming services and telematic applications, in networking and distributed.

 Upon successful completion of this course/teaching, students will be able to:

 RA1.
 Acknowledge the need for operating systems in today's computing environments and their role as an interface between hardware and user programs.